FileOnQ/Imaging.Heif/README.md

 # FileOnQ.Imaging.Heif
-**This project is a work in progress all code is currently experimental**

 A C#/.NET wrapper around [libheif](https://github.com/strukturag/libheif) to simplify opening heic images and retrieving thumbnails.

 <!-- Add all badges here such as CI Build, wiki, etc. -->